yswai/spring-jpa-optimistic-pessimistic-locking/README.md

 - What does optimistic locking handling mean
 - How you could implement it within a Spring Boot Application and JPA
 - How you could write integration tests for handling optimistic locking.
+- Updated source code to include testing for pessimistic lock behavior in postgres & oracle

 ### Prerequisites
 - JDK8+.